hunter-teacher-cert/currdev_unit_plan-python/Mamudu_Python.md

 # Rationale:
 Iterations and Loops are essential for learning tools for any algorithm.
 I would like my students to learn about while loops, iteration and for loops in this unit.
-The unit will be covered as the fourth unit when students learned about variables, basic calculations, sequencing and selection (if, if-else, else-if statements in Python.
+The unit will be covered as the fourth unit when students learned about variables, basic calculations, sequencing and selection (if, if-else, else-if statements) in Python.

+## Lessons
 4.1 Loops
 # Introduction
 In this lesson, students learn about loops.